NotCompsky/tagem/CONTRIBUTING.md

 For instance, do not use the `{fmt}` aka `std::fmt` library, use [libcompsky](https://github.com/NotCompsky/libcompsky)::asciify, unless the latter cannot do what is desired (in which case you should file a feature request under that project).

+Try to use readable JavaScript, not complex one-liners.
+This is partly because the code generator parser has a limited range of syntax it recognises.

 ### Code Style

 It's hard to describe hard-and-fast rules for code linting, just try to copy that of the files you are modifying.
 If adding new files, copy the coding style in [server.cpp](wangle-server/src/server.cpp).